 Stop 6: Hope Street and the Two Cathedrals

-Time here: an hour minimum to do both cathedrals any justice.
+- Time here: An hour minimum to do both cathedrals any justice.

-The Full Trail
+The Full Trail Route

 | Stop | Walking from previous |